isomerpages/gb-assist/pages/solutionrepo/solution199.md

 ---
-title: COVID-19 Support Axiom IT Solutions - Microsoft 365 - Package (Business Standard)
+title: AutoCount Accounting - AutoCount Accounting Premium V2.0 ( 5 Users)
 permalink: /productivity-solutions-grant/solutionrepo/solution199
 ---

 #### Description

-Microsoft Office 365 is a suite of cloud-based productivity and collaboration application that integrates all Microsoft's existing online applications (Word, Excel, PowerPoint, OneNote, Outlook, Publisher, Sway, and Access) into a cloud service, adding Skype for Business and Microsoft Teams as the main communication.
+Since being established in 1996, AutoCount has grown into the TOP SME brands, serving more than 180,000 SMEs across the region.
+AutoCount offers a series of products that focus mainly on business automation (Accounting, Payroll, POS) while integrating with different plugins for cross-sector vertical operation.
+Flexibility, expandability, and ease-to-use are the features we develop, you can be assured of when your business grows, we able to sustain your development needs.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Axiom_-_Office_365_Covid_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/AutoCount_20200013_Annex_3_20200625142956_Part_6.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria